heru-himawan-tl/fdaf-application-example/README.md

 #### Compile & Run

-To compile and run, just call the `tomee-run.sh` script from a terminal console, apply `--compile-test-multi-tiers` or `--compile-test-single-tiear` option if not already compiled:
+To compile and run, just call the `tomee-run.sh` script from a terminal console, apply `--compile-test-multi-packs` or `--compile-test-single-tiear` option if not already compiled:

-- Compile and run as multi-tiers architecture:
+- Compile as separated EAR and WAR, deploy and run:

-        ./tomee-run.sh --compile-test-multi-tiers
+        ./tomee-run.sh --compile-test-multi-packs

-- Compile and run as single architecture:
+- Compile as single WAR archive, deploy and run:

-        ./tomee-run.sh --compile-test-single-tier
+        ./tomee-run.sh --compile-test-single-pack

 If already compiled, e.g. to test which best TomEE configurations for running this FDAF application example, you may call `tomee-run.sh` without an option:

         ./tomee-run.sh

-or with `--multi-tiers` or `--single-tier` option:
+or with `--multi-packs` or `--single-pack` option:

-- Run as multi-tiers architecture:
+- Run with separated EAR and WAR deployment:

-        ./tomee-run.sh --multi-tiers
+        ./tomee-run.sh --multi-packs

-- Run as single-tier architecture:
+- Run with single WAR deployment:

         ./tomee-run.sh --single-tiear